petershin/liferay-learn/docs/analytics-cloud/latest/en/optimization/a-b-testing.md

 ### Test is Running

-This means that your test is running and needs a larger sample size before reaching the desired confidence level and declaring a winner.
+Your test is running and needs a larger sample size before reaching the desired confidence level and declaring a winner.
 You can view the current results.

 ![The test is running, though you can view the current results.](a-b-testing/images/06.png)